laryziinha/forge-scryfall-scrapper/README.md

 This project is released under the MIT License.
 See the `LICENSE` file for details.

+This project downloads images from Scryfall for personal, non-commercial use.
+All card images are © Wizards of the Coast.

 ---

 Designed to be safe, idempotent and Forge-compatible by default.